top of page

 Principal Investigator

 Konrad A. Antczak is a Venezuelan historical archaeologist (PhD College of William and Mary, 2017).
-His research focuses on sixteenth- through nineteenth-century commodities, seafaring mobilities, and everyday life in the Southeastern Caribbean and through these topics he explores the itineraries of things, human-thing entanglements, and assemblages of practice in the past.
-He undertook the ArCarib project as Marie Skłodowska-Curie Postdoctoral Fellow at Pompeu Fabra University where he is currently a Juan de La Cierva-Incorporación researcher.
+His research focuses on sixteenth- through nineteenth-century commodities, seafaring mobilities, and everyday life in the Southern Caribbean and through these topics he explores the itineraries of things, human-thing entanglements, and assemblages of practice in the past.
+He undertook the ArCarib project as Marie Skłodowska-Curie Postdoctoral Fellow at Pompeu Fabra University where he is currently an Assistant Professor.
 Konrad is also Historical Archaeologist at the Unidad de Estudios Arqueológicos, Universidad Simón Bolívar, in Caracas, Venezuela.

 Konrad A. Antczak